Adam0s007/mqtt-voice-chat/README.md

 To stop listening and deactivate the microphone, click "Turn off".
 This will toggle the microphone off, and the button will return to its original state.

+### Continuous Message Playback

+Thanks to the implementation of multithreading, the application is now capable of receiving and processing new messages even while it is playing back previously queued messages.
+This enhancement ensures that users can continue to communicate seamlessly without having to wait for the application to finish playing back messages.
+To achieve this, the application uses a separate thread to handle the message queue, allowing new incoming messages to be added to the queue without interrupting the ongoing playback.

+### List of recipents
+The application allows users to add new recipients for messages.
+This feature enables users to customize the list of recipients they want to send messages to, allowing for more targeted communication.

 Requirements
 ------------